resource-watch/slate/source/includes/api/_dataset.md

 `provider`      | The provider should be set to `featureservice`.                                        | `featureservice` |
 `connectorUrl`  | The URL for the JSON data in ArcGIS services this dataset will be using.               | https://services.arcgis.com/uuid/arcgis/rest/services/example/FeatureServer/0?f=json |

-The RW API will use the information above to directly query the ArcGIS Feature Service Server specified on the `connectorUrl` field whenever this dataset is accessed on the RW API.
+The RW API will use the information above to directly query the ArcGIS feature layer server specified on the `connectorUrl` field whenever this dataset is accessed on the RW API.
 This has a few implications that you should be aware of:

-- The ArcGIS Feature Service URL provided will be publicly visible to all RW API users.
+- The ArcGIS feature layer URL provided will be publicly visible to all RW API users.
-- The ArcGIS Feature Service server will see increased traffic.
+- The ArcGIS feature layer server will see increased traffic.
-- Any changes made to the data hosted on ArcGIS Feature Service will be automatically reflected on the data served by the RW API for this dataset.
+- Any changes made to the data hosted on ArcGIS feature layer will be automatically reflected on the data served by the RW API for this dataset.
-- If you restructure or delete your ArcGIS Feature Service dataset, the corresponding RW API dataset will be in an invalid state, and you should delete it.
+- If you restructure or delete your ArcGIS feature layer dataset, the corresponding RW API dataset will be in an invalid state, and you should delete it.

-The `tableName` value of a ArcGIS-based dataset will automatically be filled with the name of the ArcGIS Feature Service table corresponding to the dataset.
+The `tableName` value of a ArcGIS-based dataset will automatically be filled with the name of the ArcGIS feature layer table corresponding to the dataset.

-When creating a ArcGIS-based dataset, the RW API will try to validate the `connectorUrl` by trying to connect to the corresponding ArcGIS server - the result of this will determine if the dataset's status will be set to `saved` or `error`.
+When creating a ArcGIS-based dataset, the RW API will try to validate the `connectorUrl` by trying to connect to the corresponding ArcGIS Feature Layer - the result of this will determine if the dataset's status will be set to `saved` or `error`.

 ### Google Earth Engine